Leomie Anderson On Speaking Up, Standing Out, & Building An Empire

 Advertisement

-When she’s not tweeting about the new season of Love Island (last we checked, she’s a fan of friend-zone magnet Nas) Anderson is asking her 35 thousand followers for their thoughts and recommendations.
-In early January, she put a call out for examples of black women being used as “banter” online.
-It’s a compliment to an upcoming TED Talk at England’s Warwick University, Anderson explains.
-“The theme they wanted me to speak about was my experience in the modelling industry and how social media has changed society’s beauty standards.”

-“I had to make sure that everyone in the room knew I was coming from the perspective of a black woman and that my experiences have been so shaped and defined by the colour of my skin that it would be impossible to speak about the modelling industry or social media without reminding everybody that these experiences are inflicted upon all black women, not just myself,” she says.
+“I had to make sure that everyone in the room knew I was coming from the perspective of a Black woman and that my experiences have been so shaped and defined by the colour of my skin that it would be impossible to speak about the modeling industry or social media without reminding everybody that these experiences are inflicted upon all Black women, not just myself,” she says.

 It’s a frustrating but crucial topic that Anderson is well-versed in.
 The model made headlines in February 2016 when she tweeted about the overwhelming number of makeup artists at London Fashion Week who were ill-equipped to work on dark skin.
 The following year she shared an infuriating story about being turned away from a model casting, apparently because the designer had already cast one model of colour.
 Diversity in fashion and the particular lack of representation for dark-skinned women is a problem that has plagued the industry for years.
 And though Anderson does feel that there’s been a shift in attitude, she says social media has been the key catalyst for change.